 *Each training module is specific to the unique goals and challenges of your agency/business/ geographic region/community members

 Preparedness is a critical factor to minimize casualties in a natural disaster or emergency.
 There is a limited window of time to recognize and react to all needs and special considerations.
-The challenge is that emergency personnel are very visual people who rely heavily on their instincts to react to what they see.
+The challenge is that emergency personnel are visual in nature, relying heavily on their instincts to react to what they see in the moment.
 The challenge comes when interacting with individuals that live with unseen disabilities.

 This unique training will enable your employees or team to read, react, and sustain an environment of safety for any and all needs necessary at the most pressuring of times, bridging the gap between the point in time when assistance is needed and when that proper assistance from can arrive.
 Every First Responder, employee, and Volunteer Emergency Responder/VOAD should have a basic working knowledge of how to best assist, support, and communicate with those clients in the field or a shelter setting that live with disabilities and/or access and functional needs.
 Preparedness can alleviate the stress on responders and minimize health and safety risks for all involved.

 While webinars are sufficient at delivering basic information they can never take the place of a person with expertise in the subject matter who can answer questions in real time using specific examples from their personal experiences as an invaluable teaching tool; nor do they offer hands-on activities that teach empathy and sensitivity towards your potential clients.

 Ms. Potter recognized a gap in services between those with unseen disabilities and their families while trying to maneuver an airport setting and the TSA agents and airport customer service agents/ticket agents who were ill equipped to best serve them.
 This gap could prove to be problematic, if not dangerous, when all of the challenges of traveling are not considered.

 The solution: U.L.F. created a comprehensive training for all airport staff modeled after our already successful training's for other industries.